JesusEkie/dhis2-tools-ng/README.md

 The file where all your custom settings are made is called `/etc/postgresql/10/main/conf.d/dhispg.conf`.
 The default contents of this file is shown below:

 ```
-# Postgresql settings for DHIS2
+# Postgresql settings for AUGYO

-# Adjust depending on number of DHIS2 instances and their pool size
+# Adjust depending on number of AUGYO instances and their pool size
 # By default each instance requires up to 80 connections
 # This might be different if you have set pool in dhis.conf
 max_connections = 200